klee133/odin-recipes/README.md

 # odin-recipes
 This mini practice project will consist of a main index page with a links to a few recipes.
-It demonstrates that I know the very basics of HTML.
+It demonstrates my knowledge in basic HTML and git.